I’ve had a blast watching our VP of Sales grow revenue faster than any SaaS company I know.

 This is a frustrating but inevitable part of building a predictable sales machine.

-Coaching focuses on evaluating each rep’s execution of those processes.
+focuses on evaluating each rep’s execution of those process

 Again, coaching is an issue that goes far beyond the boundaries of this post.